 When considering the original intent of OZ as a method for driving investment to communities in need, the initiative has been a success.
 By tweaking the program based on the knowledge gained through its first few years, we can help it do so much more.
 With proper impact reporting and an adjustment of the OZ map to target the areas of greatest need, we can push OZ even further.

-CTA: To learn more about JTC’s purpose-built solutions for Opportunity Funds, click here.
+Learn more about JTC’s purpose-built solutions for Opportunity Funds.

 Submit an Enquiry